Jump to recipe →

 Hard boiled eggs sliced in half ready to eat.

-How to Make Hard Boiled Eggs
+Here’s The Best Way to Make Hard Boiled Eggs

 If you ask five people how to boil an egg, you are bound to get five different answers.
 We like using the instant pot to hard boil eggs too!)
 Everyone says they have the best method, the one that works perfectly every time.
 Some people use just a little bit of water and steamer baskets.
 Some say to boil the water first.
 Cook times can vary from seven minutes to fifteen minutes, too!
 Not to fret, though!
 This is the easiest and simplest method for perfect hard-boiled eggs every time.

 We all know the feeling (and smell) of accidentally overcooking eggs.
 The smell of sulfur, the ugly green ring around the hard-boiled yolk.
-No one likes that and your egg salad definitely doesn’t like it.
-To perfectly hard-boil an egg, all you need is four things: a saucepot, an egg, some water, and nine minutes.
-That’s it!
-Let’s get started.
+No one likes that and your egg salad definitely doesnโ€™t like it.
+To perfectly hard-boil an egg, all you need is four things: a saucepan, an egg or eggs, some water, and nine minutes.
+Thatโ€™s it!
+Letโ€™s get started.

 How to Make Perfect Hard-Boiled Eggs Like a Pro

-Caesar salad with grilled chicken breast, hard-boiled egg, croutons, parmesan cheese, green salad lettuce and dressing
+Caesar salad with grilled chicken breast, hard-boiled egg, croutons, parmesan cheese, green salad lettuce and dressing.

 Why This Method is the Best

 There are countless methods for hard-boiling eggs out there that sometimes use extra equipment and wildly varying cook times.
 You can just not even bother with all of that!
-Starting the eggs in cold water uses the same principles as how you cook potatoes.
+Starting the eggs in cold water uses the same principles as for how you cook potatoes.
 Starting with cold water allows the entire egg to cook more evenly and at the same speed.

 How to Store Hard Boiled Eggs

 If you plan to cook the eggs and hold them in the fridge, it is best to not peel them and keep them in the shell.
 Keeping the eggs in the shell will help to prevent the eggs from absorbing any odors or off-flavors that can be present in the refrigerator.
-If your eggs are peeled, it’s best to use them as soon as possible for the best results or store them in an air-tight container in the refrigerator.
+If your eggs are peeled, itโ€™s best to use them as soon as possible for the best results or store them in an air-tight container in the refrigerator.

 Hard boiled eggs sliced in half ready to eat.